 In the last few months I have had 8 new patients contact me regarding perioral dermatitis.
 All but one of them were women who worked in healthcare (nurses, acupuncturists, and optometrists).
 They all claim to have had no contact with steroid creams and they appear to wear minimal amounts of makeup (if any).
 Perhaps there is a common chemical or cleanser they are coming into contact with that is triggering this?
 Not an allergy but maybe a chemical irritant?
 In each of these cases, the rash improves on days when the patient is not at work or when they are on vacation and it reappears or gets noticeably worse when they return to work.
 I am so curious to discover the correlation here (if one exists).

 In most cases, perioral dermatitis responds quite well to treatment, though there are times where is recurs or becomes stubborn (like in the health care workers mentioned above).
 Oral (internal) antibiotics are the treatment of choice in western dermatology.
 Internal herbs are the treatment of choice in Traditional Chinese Dermatology.
 Whether or not internal treatments are sought, the following must be considered:

 - Stop the use of all steroid creams (on the face as well as elsewhere on the body).
 If you have been using a steroid cream, your rash may get worse when you first withdraw the substance but be patient…this will clear up in most cases.

 - Discontinue the application of all moisturizers on the face.
-Even after the rash resolves, you should not apply moisturizers on the areas where the rash was or it may recur.
+Even after the rash resolves, you ought to be cautious about apply moisturizers on the areas where the rash was or it may recur.